agraef/raptor7/README.md

 Then start playback with the green play toggle in the time subpatch.
 Start playing chords and you should hear the generated notes sound on the connected synthesizer.
 Engage latch mode if needed.
 If you have a nice pattern going, engage the looper, fire up another Raptor instance and play along.
 E.g., try the tr808 preset (preset #10 on the quick dial) to get a simple drum pattern going.

-If you have a MIDI controller with a built-in chord generator or sequencer, then you might want to use that device to provide input to the arpeggiator, so that you have your hands free to twiddle the controls in the panel.
-In that case, see the discussion of MIDI clock sync in the next section in order to sync Raptor with the device.
+If you have a MIDI controller or groovebox with a built-in chord generator and/or sequencer, then you might want to use that device to provide input to the arpeggiator, so that you have your hands free to twiddle the controls in the panel.
+See the discussion of MIDI clock sync in the next section in order to sync Raptor with the device.

 ### Transport and Sync